tnpf/pinhuntr-privacy/README.md

-# pinhuntr-privacy
+# tnpf-privacy
-# Privacy Policy for PinHuntr
+# Privacy Policy for tnpf

-PinHuntr does not collect, store, or share any personal information at this time.
+tnpf does not collect, store, or share any personal information at this time.
 The app may request access to Pinterest data for gameplay functionality only.
 No data is saved on our servers.

 If you have questions, please contact: tynanfreeman@gmail.com